 The best way to bring irresponsible long term care facilities to justice is through a significant financial recovery.
 Suing a nursing home or assisted living facility for neglect or abuse in civil proceedings allows you to prove in court that wrongdoing has taken place.
 In civil litigation, an attorney typically spends more time and resources pursuing a case than a criminal or regulatory litigator would.

 Once we have agreed to pursue a lawsuit on your behalf, we will begin the discovery process.
 Numerous depositions are taken.
 Documents and other pieces of evidence are secured.
 Because of the financial stakes involved, corporate personnel within the nursing home or assisted living organization quickly become aware of the allegations.

 How should I decide what attorney to hire?

 Prosecuting an elder abuse case is a complex, time consuming, and expensive process.
 It’s crucial to have an experienced elder abuse attorney who specializes in elder abuse litigation against health care facilities.
 However well intentioned, many attorneys who take on cases like this do not have the resources or expertise to go toe to toe against the large firms who represent health care facilities.

-Ed Dudensing has been representing exclusively victims of elder abuse for the last seventeen years.
+Ed Dudensing has been representing exclusively victims of elder abuse for the last twenty years.
 He has assembled a large, highly specialized team of attorneys and litigation support that is ideally positioned to take on the large corporations who operate nursing homes and assisted living facilities.
 The attorneys representing the long term care facilities will have experience and expertise in nursing home litigation; to counter that, you need an attorney with specific expertise in this area of law.
 You’ll also want to make sure your attorney has trial experience and sufficient staff and financial resources to handle your matter.

 How can I help prevent elder abuse & neglect?